4d/docs/docs/Concepts/quick-tour.md

 |String	|Concatenation	|“Hello ” + “there” concatenates (joins together) the strings and results in “Hello there”
 |Date and Number	|Date addition	|!1989-01-01! + 20 adds 20 days to the date January 1, 1989, and results in the date January 21, 1989|

-The operators are fully defined in the chapter Operators and its subsections.

 ## Expressions